Shop Subscribe

 1. Choose your own books

 Whenever possible, children should have a choice of their reading options.
 While many schools provide a list of potential selections, students often have the freedom to choose their own books from that list.
-Take your kids to the school, library, or book store to browse the potential selections, look at the cover, read the back, and maybe even try out a few pages.
-Students should be encourage to make their own choices about what reading they might enjoy during the summer months.
-Even for classes that have specific reading lists, this preview opportunity can get kids excited about reading those “required” books.
+Take your kids to the school, library, or bookstore to browse the potential selections, look at the cover, read the back, and maybe even try out a few pages.
+Students should be encouraged to make their own choices about what reading they might enjoy during the summer months.
+Even for classes with specific reading lists, this preview opportunity can get kids excited about the “required” books.

 2. Book talk your reading

 Real-world readers don’t just fill out reading journals and call it a day.
 We talk about the books we love and the reasons we love them.
 Engage your kids and students in conversations about reading, what they are reading about, and what they are enjoying – or not – about the story.
 These conversations can be meaningful relationship builders with teachers and parents.
-This experience also gets students involved in reading in an authentic manner that lets them share their enthusiasm and develop a real love of reading outside of book reports.
+This experience also gets students involved in reading in an authentic way, allowing them to share their enthusiasm and develop a real love of reading beyond book reports.

 3. Connect reading to the real world